zhanghaoyang0/SULT2B1/README.md

 [rs4149455](https://www.ebi.ac.uk/gwas/variants/rs4149455) for low-density lipoprotein levels.

-Not direct association between atherosclerosis and SULT2B1 SNPs was reported.
+Not direct association between cardiovascular diseasec and SULT2B1 SNPs was reported.
-But SULT2B1 rs12460535, rs114518757, and rs4149455 are associated with blood protein biomarker related with atherosclerosis.
+But SULT2B1 rs12460535, rs114518757, and rs4149455 are associated with blood protein biomarker related with cardiovascular disease.